 Specifically for biologic products, it was reported that those products are most often sensitive and require sterile manufacture and filling, frozen or cooled transportation, and delicate handling and packaging.
 Often, they require filling into special vials and assembly into delivery devices.
-The pure making of a biosimilar molecule from primary structure (most often proteins expressed by genetically engineered cells) to bulk (most often the protein in a specific formulation for intravenous or subcutaneous injection) might require already 9 months.
+In a conservative estimate, the pure making of a biosimilar molecule from primary structure (most often proteins expressed by genetically engineered cells) to bulk (most often the protein in a specific formulation for intravenous or subcutaneous injection) might require already 9 months.
 After that drug substance manufacture, it takes approximately at least another 3 months to produce the medicinal product (fill and finish activities, such as sterile filling into vials, labelling and secondary and tertiary packaging, quality testing and assays and release of the batch).

-It was stressed that the 6-month limitation would also put limits to the quantities potentially produced, since 6 months would be a too short timeframe for producing bigger quantities of products, creating an unnecessary obstacles to the competitiveness of EU producers.
+It was also stressed that the 6-month limitation, on top of being a too short timeframe, would also put limits to the quantities potentially produced, since 6 months would be a too short timeframe for producing bigger quantities of products, creating an unnecessary obstacles to the competitiveness of EU producers.